-We have expertise in developing and scaling initiatives to support your widening participation students to really close the employability skills gap and level the playing field.
+We have expertise in developing and scaling initiatives to support your widening participation of students to really close the employability skills gap and level the playing field.

-The team have working knowledge of the UK social mobility landscape and can support you to identify opportunities to increase engagement with hard to reach students, break down barriers and create real world opportunities for your students.
+The team have working knowledge of the UK social mobility landscape and can support you to identify opportunities to increase engagement with hard to reach students, break down barriers and create real-world opportunities for your students.

 We have also demonstrated the impact of our work with our clients, aiding them to develop a strategy to not only advance social mobility but progress graduate outcomes.

 If you are interested in a virtual coffee and a free initial consultation please contact us via email@example.com